Access Keys:

 Unit 5: Jesus why he came?
 (Teachings)

-Unit 3 - We are all equal 1 - Gender
+Unit 3: We are Equal 1 – Gender (Women - Ruth)

 Active learning is a huge part of the delivery of this subject.
 We use a number of the following teaching strategies on a regular basis: